Lud2022/Lud2022/README.md

 ### My name is Lyudmila!

-- 🌱 I’m currently going through the practice after Yandex Practicum Data Analist courses, were I realised a number of projects based on real data and working at department of thermohydraulic calculations in Rosatom and
+- 🌱 I'v recently graduated from Data Analyst courses at Yandex Practicum.
+Currently I apply my knoliges and talantes on the important project based on the real data.
+In parallel I working as ingeneer designer at the department of thermohydraulic calculations in Rosatom.
- .
-  I find Data Analist profession very interesting and I'd like to expand horizons and realize my talents in it.

 ### Connect with me!
 +7(905)769-11-69 <br/> <br/>
 lyudmila.kubysheva@yandex.ru <br/> <br/>